N-Tandiono/imagine-cup-australia-2020/README.md

 ## The Idea

 Alcohol is ingrained within society, a complimentary drink within sport games and beverage for people getting together.
 Despite this, there is also a dark side.
 In 2015, statistics show that 30% of all road deaths where by the cause of alcohol.
 Additionally, there is research to suggest that large amounts of alcohol can have long-lasting impacts on the brain.
 Alcohmeter aims to help empower individuals to think about drinking responsibily while consuming alcohol.
-Encouraging users to be wheary of how much they drink offer support whenever necessary.
-This app is built for any individuals who aim to keep alert and aware of when the best time to stop drink is.
+Encouraging users to be wary of how much they drink, and to offer support whenever necessary.
+This app is built for any individuals who aim to keep alert and aware of when the best time to stop drinking is.

 ## Technology Stack